Set Up Your Project

 Best Practices

-• Include the market leader — Even if they're not your closest competitor, they set the benchmark
+• Include the market leader — Even if they're not your closest competitor, they set the benchmark AI defaults to

 • Check AI responses first — Ask ChatGPT your keywords and see which brands appear.
 Those are your AI competitors.